 "The railway is built on a legacy linear measurement system.
-We need to modernize and show our asset base geospatially."
+We need to modernise and show our asset base geospatially."

 Chris Stanley, Regional Asset Data & Analysis Manager, Network Rail

-Highly accurate asset positioning provided Modernizing a nation's rail infrastructure Network Rail manages Britain's rail infrastructure.
+Modernising a nation's rail infrastructure

+Network Rail manages Britain's rail infrastructure.
 Everyday nearly five million journeys are made on the rail network.
 This network carries freight, and passengers.
 It connects workplaces and communities.

 It is not enough for Network Rail to manage the existing network, it must plan and deliver a rail network for the future.
 This is a huge task.

 "The railway is built on a legacy linear measurement system," says Chris Stanley, Regional Asset Data & Analysis Manager at Network Rail.
-"We need to modernize and show our asset base geospatially."
+"We need to modernise and show our asset base geospatially."

 Network Rail's approach to asset tracking lacked consistency and continued to rely on manual surveys and processes established in the Victorian era.
 Where there were Light Detection and Ranging (LiDAR) scans, the data was huge and unwieldy.
-It wanted to transform the way it found insight in data, and how data could be shared and visualized among project teams.
+It wanted to transform the way it found insight in data, and how data could be shared and visualised among project teams.
 By better leveraging its data, Network Rail will be able to make smarter decisions, ultimately improving the rail experience for passengers.

-Using Artificial Intelligence to model network assets Following success at the HackTrain VI event, Fujitsu began working with Network Rail's Research and Development Portfolio as an agile co-creation partner to transform its approach to verifying the accuracy of its asset data.
-Over an 18-week period, and across a series of two-week sprints, Fujitsu software engineers assisted by AI specialists from Fujitsu Laboratories and Network Rail domain specialists developed a 3D user interface which extracts and visualizes optical video and 3D LiDAR point cloud data, enabling the use of integrated measurement tools and AI models which are trained to automatically recognize and catalog assets and their attributes through recognizing their inherent features.
+Using Artificial Intelligence to model network assets

+Following success at the HackTrain VI event, Fujitsu began working with Network Rail's Research and Development Portfolio as an agile co-creation partner to transform its approach to verifying the accuracy of its asset data.

+Over an 18-week period, and across a series of two-week sprints, Fujitsu software engineers assisted by AI specialists from Fujitsu Laboratories and Network Rail domain specialists developed a 3D user interface which extracts and visualises optical video and 3D LiDAR point cloud data, enabling the use of integrated measurement tools and AI models which are trained to automatically recognise and catalogue assets and their attributes through recognising their inherent features.

 Through post data capture, Fujitsu can provide highly accurate asset positioning vital to Network Rail project planning and works verification.
 New insights can then be used by Network Rail to verify, and if necessary, correct asset management information to improve the accuracy and understanding of its data.

 "The agile way of working was new to us, and it's a steep learning curve," says John Nolan, Programme Manager BIM, Network Rail.
 "I don't think a waterfall approach would have worked with this project, but agile would not have been possible without Fujitsu's leadership.
 It was a brilliant experience."
-Industry: People: Transportation 40,000 Location: UK Website: networkrail.co.uk About the customer Network Rail owns, operates and develops Britain's railway infrastructure.
-This includes 20,000 miles of track; 40,000 bridges, tunnels and viaducts; 20 major stations; and the thousands of signals and level crossings.
-It expects to invest a total of £357m in Research, Development & Innovation through its five-year control period to drive improvements in efficiency and safety through new technology.

-Improved passenger experience Data insight to drive safety and improve passenger experience The engagement has made significant progress towards providing Network Rail with an AI asset recognition model and user interface, Railway Asset Identification System (RAIS), capable of making sense of its huge estate of assets.
-The benefit of the tool could potentially mean that it can locate assets quickly helping to fix faults, be more proactive in-service scheduling and better able to plan repairs and upgrades.
+Data insight to drive safety and improve passenger experience

+The engagement has made significant progress towards providing Network Rail with an Al asset recognition model and user interface, Railway Asset Identification System (RAIS), capable of making sense of its huge estate of assets.
+The benefit of the tool could potentially mean that it can locate assets quickly helping to fix faults, be more proactive in service scheduling and better able to plan repairs and upgrades.

 The overall result is improved passenger experience, fewer delays and higher safety standards.
 "Having a digital map of our network will ultimately help passengers," says Stanley.
-"We're helping to build a network fit for the future." © Fujitsu 2022 | 8481-25.
-All rights reserved.
-Fujitsu and Fujitsu logo are trademarks of Fujitsu Limited registered in many jurisdictions worldwide.
-Other product, service and company names mentioned herein may be trademarks of Fujitsu or other companies.
-This document is current as of the initial date of publication and subject to be changed by Fujitsu without notice.
-This material is provided for information purposes only and Fujitsu sumes no liability related to its use.
+"We're helping to build a network fit for the future."